-Welcome!
+Welcome, I’m Shannon!
 I’m glad you are here, taking steps towards your personal growth and well-being.
-Life is an unpredictable journey, with many twists, turns, and forks in the road.
 While I don’t know the circumstances that have brought you to counseling, I do know that it takes bravery to reach out for help.
-If you are in a place in your journey that is difficult and overwhelming, please know that you do not have to experience these challenges alone.
-My role as a counselor is to sit alongside you during the hard times, offering support, acceptance, and hope.
-I aim to empower you to be your most authentic self so you may live a more fulfilling life.
+If areas in your life feel difficult and overwhelming, please know that you do not have to experience these challenges alone.

-Outside of the therapy office I enjoy running and hiking, spending time with family and friends, traveling, going to the movies, and attempting to find the best restaurant in Austin.
-If you think we’d be a good fit and are interested in working with me, feel free to call me at 512/201-4501, ext.
+Outside of the therapy office I enjoy running and kickboxing, spending time with family and friends, traveling, cooking, video games, and attempting to find the best restaurant in Austin.
+If you think we’d be a good fit and are interested in working with me, feel free to call me at 512-201-4501, ext.
 154 or click here to fill out an appointment request.
 I am honored to be a part of your journey.
-Thank you for visiting and I look forward to hearing from you!
+Thank you for taking the time to read my bio and I look forward to hearing from you!